If you’re a senior shopping for life insurance, your new policy could be the last one you’ll ever own, so it’s essential to get it right.

 An “A” rated insurance carrier that got its start before the 1900s, Fidelity is the first company to make our list strictly because of its final expense products.

-Fidelity Life is second-to-none in a couple different product areas for burial coverage, including its hybrid and graded policies.
+Fidelity Life is second-to-none in a couple different product areas for burial coverage for seniors, including its hybrid and graded policies.

-Made specifically for people 50 and older, Fidelity offers some guaranteed life insurance products for those who otherwise would be denied because of health conditions.
+Made specifically for people 50 and older, Fidelity offers some guaranteed life insurance products for those6 who otherwise would be denied because of health conditions.

 There are no exams, issue is near instant, and the payout structure is fair.